Applying for asylum

 You can apply for asylum even if you do not have a passport, identity card or any other travel or identity documents.

-Asylum applications are thus submitted to Immigration Police, and the competent authority that receives the applications is the Asylum Service of the Deputy Ministry of Migration and International Protection.
+Asylum applications are thus submitted to the Immigration Police, and the competent authority that receives the applications is the Asylum Service of the Deputy Ministry of Migration and International Protection.

 How to apply